 You can specify the interval to refresh the Waveform window while the user program is running.
+Support for this function depends on the debugger.

 To specify the refresh interval

 - 1. Right-click within the window to open a pop-up menu. - 2.
 Select Update Interval.
 The Update Interval dialog box opens.